-Like the rest of the country the University of Colorado School of Medicine’s Wilderness Medicine Section has been affected by COVID-19.
-For the safety of our students and faculty we have cancelled all of our in-person spring and summer wilderness medicine classes, through August 31st.
+Like the rest of the country, the University of Colorado School of Medicine’s Wilderness Medicine Section has been affected by COVID-19.

-For now we at the Section are staying busy translating our traditional courses into hybrid and in some cases, totally on-line, offerings.
-While it is challenging to take topics that involve so much face to face and hands-on skills, this pause has given us a chance to really focus on operating differently, and to optimize delivery of essential healthcare skills to our learners.
+We are currently translating our traditional courses into hybrid and in some cases, totally on-line, offerings.
+While it is challenging to take topics that involve hands-on skills, this time has given us a chance to engage new ideas and optimize delivery of essential healthcare skills to our learners.

-Hybrid and/or totally on-line courses do provide a number of advantages.
+Hybrid and/or on-line courses provide a number of advantages.
 In-person class time can be shortened or eliminated, making scheduling easier, using less leave or vacation time, and making lodging less expensive.
-Students and participants can learn at their own pace, at convenient times, and from any location.
+Students and participants can learn at their own pace.
 Moving the more didactic portions of the class to on-line delivery allows the in-person portions of the class to focus more on hands-on skills and scenarios, the portions of the classes our students tell us they learn and enjoy the most.
 And finally, classes can be offered at a less expensive price, saving students money.
 Learning that is less expensive, more convenient, and more impactful – what’s not to like about that?!?